Office of the Assistant Secretary for Housing—Federal Housing Commissioner, HUD.

 Section 224 further provides that the interest rate on these debentures will be set from time to time by the Secretary of HUD, with the approval of the Secretary of the Treasury, in an amount not in excess of the annual interest rate determined by the Secretary of the Treasury pursuant to a statutory formula based on the average yield of all outstanding marketable Treasury obligations of maturities of 15 or more years.

-The Secretary of the Treasury (1) has determined, in accordance with the provisions of section 224, that the statutory maximum interest rate for the period beginning January 1, 2007, is 43/4 percent; and (2) has approved the establishment of the debenture interest rate by the Secretary of HUD at 43/4 percent for the 6-month period beginning January 1, 2007.
-This interest rate will be the rate borne by debentures issued with respect to any insured loan or mortgage (except for debentures issued pursuant to section 221(g)(4)) with insurance commitment or endorsement date (as applicable) within the first 6 months of 2007.
+The Secretary of the Treasury (1) has determined, in accordance with the provisions of section 224, that the Start Printed Page 53242statutory maximum interest rate for the period beginning July 1, 2005, is 41/2 percent; and (2) has approved the establishment of the debenture interest rate by the Secretary of HUD at 41/2 percent for the 6-month period beginning July 1, 2005.
+This interest rate will be the rate borne by debentures issued with respect to any insured loan or mortgage (except for debentures issued pursuant to section 221(g)(4)) with insurance commitment or endorsement date (as applicable) within the latter 6 months of 2005.